MATH 253a - Accelerated Calculus III

 Practice Final Exam 4

-I will NOT be posting solutions to these.
+I will NOT be posting solutions to these (though maybe I will post a few as requests arise)

 Here are some formulas I will give you on the exam.
 (I might give you more.)